RohithRCS/Freelancing-Application/README.md

     node index.js

-The frontend will be available at http://localhost:8000.
+The backend will be available at http://localhost:8000.

 ---
 ## Folder Structure